thosgood/this-weeks-finds/markdown/101-151/week102.md

 *Think of one and minus one.
 Together they add up to zero, nothing, nada, niente, right?
-Picture them together, then picture them separating, peeling part\....
+Picture them together, then picture them separating, peeling part....
 Now you have something, you have two somethings, where you once had nothing.* - John Updike, Roger's Version

                        /\